SuperrWu/Deep-Learning/Squence-Model/Self-Attention.md

 # Self-Attention

-## Main Differences between Attentions and Self-Attention
-SA can be used multiple times and independently in a model (for example, in Transformer, it is used 18 times; in Bert, it is used 12 times).
-However, AT is often used only once in a model, and serves to connect two components.

 ## Target
 ![image](https://user-images.githubusercontent.com/94330800/144342859-736956fd-cc97-4b3e-a04d-380f76235008.png)

 The input sequence becomes another output sequence.

+## Main Differences between Attentions and Self-Attention

+* SA can be used multiple times and independently in a model (for example, in Transformer, it is used 18 times; in Bert, it is used 12 times).
+However, AT is often used only once in a model, and serves to connect two components.

+* SA has no relationships with output, while AT has relationships with output (more details in )

 ## Compute single output b